 We asked participants about key community connectors used to inform communities about initiatives and how these methods are relevant to urban forestry initiatives.
+Community connectors can be neighborhood leaders, faith leaders, local government staff, and many other types of individuals that can be helpful in connecting resources to populations.
 These types of individuals and organizations were identified through all five sets of workshops.
 More specific community connectors from specific communities are identified, as well.
 While these insights can provide guidance concerning engaging with specific communities, we recognize the limitation that a set of workshops is only a small component of best practices in community engagement.